joostkremers/ebib/docs/ebib-manual.md

-The file that Ebib uses to store filters is `~/.emacs.d/ebib-filters`, although that can of course be customised (see the option “Filters Default File”).
+The file that Ebib uses to store filters is `~/.emacs.d/ebib-filters`, although that can of course be customised (see the option “Filters Default File”, `ebib-filters-default-file`).
 As mentioned, stored filters are saved automatically when Ebib closes, but you can also save them manually with `F S`.
 Note that if there are no stored filters when Ebib is closed (or when you press `F S`), the file is deleted.

 You can also save your filters to a different file with `F w`.
 Such a filter file can be reloaded later with `F l`.
 If you load filters from a